ATTENTION! IMPORTANT NEWS!

 - Proved to be the most active coordinators in their country and generated a large number of entries.

-After the due date we will also select and celebrate the youngest project participants, the participants from war zones, and the authors of the most original projects.
-Names of all champions will be published gradually on the website and special Champion certificates will be sent via email to each of them.
-The logo on the Certificate has been produced by our Project Youth Board.
+Names of all champions are published below and special Champion certificates were sent via email to each of them.
+The logo on the Certificate was created by our Project Youth Board.
 We expect that these champions will serve as true advocates of kindness in their circle of friends and beyond.

 Congratulations to our Kindness Champions who were the first in their own country to submit an entry: Sophia, 12, USA; David, 12, Romania; Katya, 11, Russia; Tejae, 12, Trinidad and Tobago; Akeza, 11, Rwanda; Roehann, 5, Philippines; Farooq, 10, Bangladesh; Annabel, 8, Canada; Yassine, 14, Tunisia; Kean, 13, Mozambique; Paul, 5, France; Caleb, 8, Mexico; Sofia, 12, Ukraine; Mariama, 13, The Gambia; Cora, 11, China; Vita, 6, The Netherlands; Zani, 9, Switzerland; Lottie, 11, United Kingdom; Kossua Esther Emmanuella Adjoumani, Cote d’Ivoire; Sahibjit Singh Bhullar, India; Isabella, 17, New Zealand; Isaac, 17, Australia; Latif, 15, Uganda; Justiniano, 18, Dominican Republic; Salman, 4, Saudi Arabia; Wiadzo, 17, Czech Republic; Iveel, 7, Mongolia; Nathan, 4, South Korea.